All Episodes

 I'm not going to back down.

-I'm a citizen, and I happen to have the good fortune of having a microphone.
+I'm not going to stop saying what I say or what I believe because I'm an American, I'm a citizen, and I happen to have the good fortune of having a microphone to blare what I believe.

-And I'm I happen to have the opportunity to be able to do it very well with talent on loan from God.
+And I happen to have the opportunity to be able to do it very well with talent on loan from God.

 And I know if we just keep plugging away hard enough, we're going to break through.

-Com that combined with the fact that the Obama administration is overreaching.
+That combined with the fact that the Obama administration is overreaching.

-You know, let me give you a football analogy.
+Let me give you a football analogy.

 Here we are in the midst of a recession that people are claiming is going to be a depression.